BeepBoopHQ/slapp-firebase-example/README.md

 Expects the following environment variables:

 + `PORT` - port to start http server on - defaults to `3000`
++ `DOMAIN` - domain name - defaults to pulling from host headers on requests
 + `SLACK_VERIFY_TOKEN` - Your Slack App's verify token
 + `SLACK_CLIENT_ID` - Your Slack App's Client ID
 + `SLACK_CLIENT_SECRET` - Your Slack App's Client Secret